unyt-org/datex-core/CONTRIBUTING.md

   cargo clippy --features debug
   ```

-  _We plan to treat all Clippy warnings as errors in the future._ Suppress a
+  _We plan to treat more Clippy warnings as errors in the future._ Suppress a
   lint only with a line-level `#[allow(lint_name)]` and an explanatory comment.

 - **Idioms & Practices:**